 What MCP Developers Should Do Right Now

-The practical response to Claude 4.5 Haiku’s release is not to wait and observe — it is to run experiments against production workflows.
+The practical response to Claude 4.5 Haiku’s release is to run experiments against production workflows now, not wait.

-Concretely, we recommend three actions.
-First, benchmark existing MCP pipelines with Haiku substituted for Sonnet and measure both quality degradation (if any) and cost reduction.
+Benchmark existing MCP pipelines with Haiku substituted for Sonnet.
+Measure both quality degradation (if any) and cost reduction.
 For many workflows, the quality difference will be negligible at a fraction of the cost.

 The fastest AI model Anthropic has shipped is also one of the most capable at the tasks MCP servers are built to support.
-That combination does not come along often.
+That is worth acting on quickly.

 This article was produced with AI assistance.
 All analysis reflects the editorial team’s independent assessment as of the publication date.
 Statistics and pricing figures are sourced from Anthropic’s official release documentation.